3D-mockups/harvester/README.md

 ## Source code
 Harvester is 100% open-source software.
-The project source code is spread across a number of repos:
+The project source code is spread across a number of reports:

 | Name                         | Repo Address                                               |
 |:-----------------------------|:-----------------------------------------------------------|